 Together with the few people left at DAKTARI, Johnson takes care of the animals daily.
 They do the morning and afternoon “stabling”, which is feeding the animals and sweeping their enclosures.
 Big cleans of the enclosures are carried on as usual once per week.
 This is extremely important as this is when we disinfect fully the enclosures, check on the fences and gates and make sure the animals are safe and healthy.

-On a sad note, one of our dassie called Big boy passed away last week.
-After being attacked and injured by other dassies, we took care of its injuries and put him in a seperate enclosure where he could recover.
+On a sad note, one of our dassies called Big boy passed away last week.
+After being attacked and injured by other dassies, we took care of his injuries and put him in a separate enclosure where he could recover.
 Unfortunately, despite Michele’s love and care, he did not survive and is now resting in peace in our animal cemetery.

 Despite Eco Club and Campaigning being on hold due to this crisis, we are still moving forward with our Outreach program in different ways:

-- Lesson content: We are currently making sure that we are up to date with the latest guidelines to follow regarding human-wildlife conflict.
-We are also looking at ways to make the lessons more engaging whilst learning from the students and make sure that their voices are heard.
+We are currently making sure that we are up to date with the latest guidelines regarding human-wildlife-conflict.
+We are also looking at ways to make the lessons more engaging considering students’ input.

-- Educational virtual games: We are currently looking for ways to keep in touch with our learners during the lockdown.
-We found a virtual game where the students would be in charge of a nature reserve and would have to do everything in their power to keep their animals safe from poachers.
-This is great game as it tackles the whole management of a reserve and would make them feel responsible for the animals.
+We are currently looking for ways to keep in touch with our learners during the lockdown.
+We found a virtual game where the students would be in charge of a nature reserve.
+They would have to do everything in their power to keep their animals safe from poachers.
+This is a great game since it tackles the whole management of a reserve, making the children feel responsible for the animals.

-- Checking on students: we have been in contact with our students in order to see how they are doing during these uncertain times.
-We found out that they are taking the lockdown very seriously but they are all looking forward for schools to re-open!
+we have been in contact with our students to see how they are doing during these uncertain times.
+We found out that they are taking the lockdown very seriously but they are all looking forward to schools reopening!

-- Giving food parcels: We are also going out to the villages to deliver some food parcels to the people that need it the most.
-We are not encouraging any gathering of people which is why we are the ones going from house to house delivering the goods while keeping our distances with people.
+We are also going out to the villages to deliver some food parcels to the people that need it the most.
+We are not encouraging any gathering of people which is why we are the ones going from house to house delivering the goods while keeping our distance from people.
 This is very important for us as are here to help support our community facing some very challenging times.